lrrr-omicron/ni/README.md

   Removing symlink: ck-293042304320932.jpg

 In fact we didn't need to ingest the file we could have just tagged the original file and it would have been autoatically ingested first.

 Tags are just directories in your context and the tag command searches for the best match for what you passed.
 You can tag multiple files with multiple tags.  -d deletes the file from the current directory.
 You can have an incoming 'tag' where you save your pics and then go through and tag them.

 You can specify files with -f or tags with -t or YOU CAN RANDOMLY MIX TAGS AND FILENAMES WITHOUT MENTIONING WHICH IS WHICH and the tag command will figure out which is which.

 These commands have been useful in sorting pic collections, but it has required having a viewer open and copying the filenames of the file I'm looking at and pasting it into a terminal window to do the tagging.
 Pretty fast but not really satisfactory for many photos.

 But that's where the ni command comes in.

   $ source ni-use pic-collection
   $ cd incoming-downloads
   $ ni

 ni will list the current directory, get the next filename, open the appropriate viewer, run the ni-cmd tag -d command for you prompting you for the tags for the pic/vid/etc you are viewing and then kill the viewer for you.

-  then just type ni again and you can tag the next pic.
+then just say(type) 'ni' again and you can tag the next pic.